joefallon/KissMVC/README.md

 ```

 There are several parts to this URL.
 Several of them are important to the front
-presenter.
-First, `page-with-parameters` specifies the presenter to instantiate
+Controller.
+First, `page-with-parameters` specifies the Controller to instantiate
 to handle this request.
 Second, `abc`, `123`, and `xyz` are URL parameters that
 get passed to the controller and are available for immediate use.
 From this
-example the presenter `PageWithParametersPresenter` would be instantiated.
+example the Controller `PageWithParametersController` would be instantiated.

-All presenters derive from the base class `Presenter`.
-The base class presenter
+All Controllers derive from the base class `Controller`.
+The base class Controller
 provides several useful functions that are useful for most pages
 (e.g. `getPageTitle()`).
-Typically, the model for the presenter will be passed
+Typically, the model for the Controller will be passed
-into the presenter constructor as a parameter.
+into the Controller constructor as a parameter.

-After the presenter for that particular page is constructed, two methods are called
+After the Controller for that particular page is constructed, two methods are called
 in succession.
 First, `execute()` is called.
 This is a function is where all logic
 needed to determine what to do with the request should be placed.
 For example,
 let's assume a form was posted.
 The contents of the submit button post variable